junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 # Microsoft Authentication Library (MSAL) for Python

-Get started with the Microsoft Authentication Library for Python to sign in users or apps with Microsoft identities ([Azure AD](https://azure.microsoft.com/services/active-directory/), [Microsoft Accounts](https://account.microsoft.com) and [Azure AD B2C](https://azure.microsoft.com/services/active-directory-b2c/) accounts) and obtain tokens to call Microsoft APIs such as [Microsoft Graph](https://graph.microsoft.io/) or your own APIs registered with the [Microsoft identity platform](https://aka.ms/aaddevv2).
+Get started with the Microsoft Authentication Library for Python to sign in users or apps with Microsoft identities ([Azure AD](https://azure.microsoft.com/services/active-directory/), [Microsoft Accounts](https://account.microsoft.com), and [Azure AD B2C](https://azure.microsoft.com/services/active-directory-b2c/) accounts) and obtain tokens to call Microsoft APIs such as [Microsoft Graph](https://graph.microsoft.io/) or your own APIs.

-Follow steps to install the package and try out example code for basic tasks.

 ## Prerequisites

 - An Azure account with an active subscription.
-[Create a free account][azure_sub].
+[Create a free account](https://signup.azure.com/).
 - [Python 3.6+](https://www.python.org/downloads/).

 ## Install the package

 Install the MSAL for Python package.
-You can find MSAL Python on [Pypi](https://pypi.org/project/msal/).
+You can find MSAL Python on [PyPI](https://pypi.org/project/msal/).

 ```Bash
 pip install msal
 ```

 ## Setting up

-Before using MSAL Python [register your application](/azure/active-directory/develop/quickstart-v2-register-an-app) with the Microsoft identity platform.
+Before using MSAL Python, make sure to [register your application](/azure/active-directory/develop/quickstart-v2-register-an-app) with the Microsoft identity platform.

 ## Usage

-Acquiring tokens with MSAL Python follows this 3-step pattern.
-This is the high level conceptual pattern.
+Acquiring tokens with MSAL Python follows a three-step pattern.
 There will be some variations for different flows.
-They are demonstrated in the [runnable samples](https://github.com/AzureAD/microsoft-authentication-library-for-python/tree/dev/sample).
+If you would like to see them in action, download our [samples](https://github.com/AzureAD/microsoft-authentication-library-for-python/tree/dev/sample).

-1. MSAL proposes a clean separation between [public client applications, and confidential client applications](https://tools.ietf.org/html/rfc6749#section-2.1).
-Therefore, create either a `PublicClientApplication` or a `ConfidentialClientApplication` instance, and reuse it during the lifecycle of your app.
-The following example shows a `PublicClientApplication`:
+1. MSAL relies on a clean separation between [public client and confidential client applications](https://tools.ietf.org/html/rfc6749#section-2.1).
+Therefore, create either a [`PublicClientApplication`](xref:msal.application.PublicClientApplication) or a [`ConfidentialClientApplication`](msal.application.ConfidentialClientApplication) instance and reuse it during the lifecycle of your application.
+For example, for a public client application, the initalization code might look like this:

    ```python
    from msal import PublicClientApplication